echowaves/expo-cached-image/README.md

         />
 ```

 `<CachedImage/>` internally uses the `<Image/>` component from *'react-native-elements'*, so any properties that apply to the `<Image/>` can be passed into the `<CachedImage/>`.

-The only property that is `<CachedImage/>` specifc is *cacheKey*.
-The same *cacheKey* value should be passed always for the same *source* value.
+*cacheKey* is the only property that's `<CachedImage/>` specific.
+The same *cacheKey* value should always be passed for the same *source* value.
 This is a little bit of an extra work from application development point of view, but this is how `<CachedImage/>` achieves it's performance.
-If not for *cacheKey*, the component would have to use some Crypto hash, which adds computational overhead.
-If you are showing a lot of images in a list on one screen -- this component achieves the best performance.
+If not for *cacheKey*, the component would have to use some Crypto hash, which would add computational overhead.
+If you are rendering lots of images in a list on a screen -- this component will achieve the best performance.

 ### CacheManager

 Import `CacheManager`:
 ```JavaScript